If you aren't a fan of beets, here's a recipe that will make you one. And it's so simple, you can make it even if you've never cooked a beet before.

 - 4 beets (small to medium.
 If using larger beets use 2 or 3.
 Trim off the greens,and cut off the tails, then scrub the beets clean under running water.)

-- 1 tbsp vegan butter (use 2 for even more flavor)
+- 1 tablespoon vegan butter (use 2 for even more flavor)

 - 4 cloves garlic (thinly sliced)